NotTolerable/technical-work-sample/README.md

 Admins can:

-- View upcoming booking requests
+- View booking requests
-- Filter bookings by status
+- Filter bookings by all, pending, confirmed, and cancelled
 - See patient details, physician, appointment time, reason, status, and created date
 - Confirm pending bookings
 - Cancel pending or confirmed bookings

-The supported booking statuses are:
+The supported statuses are:

 ```text
 PENDING